Non-Human Identity Management: A Guide

 While NHIs enhance automation, scalability, and efficiency, they also introduce new security challenges that must be addressed to protect applications and data.

-This article explores what non-human identities are, their management, and the benefits of a robust non-human identities management (NHIM) strategy.
-We’ll also delve into best practices for NHIM and highlight how Application Security Posture Management (ASPM) can play a pivotal role in securing them.
+This article explores what NHIs are and the benefits of a robust non-human identity management (NHIM) strategy.
+We’ll also delve into best practices and highlight how Application Security Posture Management (ASPM) can play a pivotal role in securing them.

 What Are Non-Human Identities?